 1. What are class 2 misdemeanors?

-Class 2 misdemeanors are the middle tier of Colorado misdemeanors in the state justice system.
-This type of misdemeanor is one degree less serious than class 1 misdemeanor offenses and one degree more serious than class 3 misdemeanors.1
+Class 2 misdemeanors are the lower tier of Colorado misdemeanors in the state justice system.
+This type of misdemeanor is one degree less serious than class 1 misdemeanor offenses.
+(Class 3 misdemeanors are no longer being prosecuted in connection to crimes committed on or after March 1, 2022.)1

 Read our related article on misdemeanor traffic offenses.
 Note that every class of misdemeanor – including unclassified misdemeanors and drug misdemeanors – is more serious than petty offenses and infractions.